Building Community: Seedfolks

 Unit Summary

 Seedfolks was chosen as the core text not only because of its portrayal of the power of community, but also because of the unique structure of the text.
-Each chapter is told from a different character’s point of view and shows how, as the garden grows, the character’s hearts and compassion grow.
-The structure of the text allows for students to begin exploring two key fifth grade standards: Comparing and contrasting two or more characters and describing how a narrator’s or speaker’s point of view influences how events are described.
+Each chapter is told from a different character's point of view and shows how, as the garden grows, the characters' hearts and compassion grow.
+The structure of the text allows students to begin exploring two key 5th Grade standards: Comparing and contrasting two or more characters and describing how a narrator's or speaker's point of view influences how events are described.
+This also provides students with the opportunity for criticality and critique.
+The author attempts to portray many different viewpoints, most of which are vastly different from his own lived experience and identity.
+This makes the text worthy of close reading for language or descriptions that feel inaccurate or biased.
+Teachers should encourage students to share their authentic reactions to the perspectives illustrated by Fleischman.

 Throughout the unit, students learn to prepare for class discussions, determining which evidence best supports a particular idea and how to elaborate on that evidence.
 By writing daily in response to the Target Task question, students build their writing fluency, seeing the power of writing as a tool for understanding what they are reading.
 This unit also serves as the foundation for learning how to brainstorm and write strong literary analysis/opinion paragraphs, focusing on drafting topic sentences and determining supporting details.
-At the end of the unit, students write their first narrative, using the mentor text as a guide to writing their own chapter in Seedfolks
+At the end of the unit, students write their first narrative, using the mentor text as a guide to writing their own chapter in Seedfolks.
+They also write their first research report, focusing on learning more about community gardens to present to their local neighborhood association.

 Fishtank Plus for ELA